-This time of year, we may find ourselves talking a lot about love, connection, and relationships that are close to our hearts.
-We may find classrooms filled with decorations, hearts, sweets, and thoughtful greeting cards.
+We may often find ourselves talking a lot about love, connection, and relationships that are close to our hearts.
+This time of year, we may find classrooms filled with decorations, hearts, sweets, and thoughtful greeting cards.
 All of these reflections invite us to consider the friendliness and kindness we receive from––and offer to––others and the world.

 In these moments, we may also consider what type of relationship we have with ourselves.
 In fact, developing a kind and friendly relationship with ourselves is one of the most powerful expressions of mindfulness practice.
 This month we offer you a practice for self-kindness.

 You can listen to this Practice of the Month on Self-Kindness and read more below.